I3oris/ic/README.md

 * Auto indentation
 * Auto completion (Experimental)
 * History
-* Pasting of expressions
+* Pasting of large expressions
 * Debugger

-## Warning:
+## Warning

-Crystal-i is experimental and not yet released, the inputted code is not guaranteed to always work as expected.
-This repository is a preparation for this up-coming feature.
+The Crystal interpreter is experimental and not yet released, some issue can still occur while interpreting.

-## Installation:
+## Installation

-### Dependencies:
+### Dependencies

 You need to install the same dependencies as the crystal compiler, follow the instructions [here](https://github.com/crystal-lang/crystal/wiki/All-required-libraries).
 If you have already installed crystal from source, you can skip this step.

-### Build:
+### Build

 ```sh
 git clone https://github.com/I3oris/ic.git